The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 The forest was idolized in everything.

 U. What rules of behavior in the forest did Fedya violate?
-What act of such a grief-tourist led to a big trouble for the forest and its inhabitants?
+What act of such a unfortunate tourist led to great trouble for the forest and its inhabitants?

 D. Careless handling of fire leads to a fire in the forest.

-Show VIII slide of the presentation "Forest and man".
+Show the VIII slide of the presentation "Forest and Man".
 Forest fire.

 U. Why is a forest fire dangerous?
 What should be done to prevent fires from starting a fire?

-D. During a fire, forest dwellers die, the ecological balance and ecological ties are disturbed.
-To prevent fires, you must follow the rules for making a fire.
+D. During a fire, forest inhabitants die, the ecological balance and ecological connections are disrupted.
+To avoid fires, you must follow the rules for making a fire.

-U. Read the tutorial "How to make a fire" on page 111 in your textbook.
+U. Read the memo “How to make a fire” on page 111 in the textbook.

-U. What else can not be done in the forest?
+U. What else can’t you do in the forest?

 D. Break tree branches, destroy nests, make noise, litter.

-U. This is what the forest can become.
+U. This is what a forest can become.

-Showing the IX slide of the presentation "Forest and Man".
-Dumps in the forest.
+Show slide IX of the presentation "Forest and Man".
+Landfills in the forest.

-U. What harm do unauthorized dumps cause to the forest and people?
+U. What harm do unauthorized landfills cause to forests and people?

-D. Pollute the environment, disturb the ecological balance, etc.
+D. They pollute the environment, disrupt the ecological balance, etc.

-U. What other ecological problem of the forest do you know?
+U. What other environmental problem of the forest do you know?

-D. The killing of animals is one of the ecological problems of the forest.
+D. Killing animals is one of the environmental problems of the forest.

 D. To the complete or almost complete extermination of some animals.

-U. What measures are being taken to protect and save forest animals by the state?
+U. What measures are being taken by the state to protect and save forest animals?

-D. Hunting for forest animals is limited, poaching is punishable by law, rare and endangered animals and plants are listed in the Red Book of the Russian Federation and are under special state protection.
+D. Hunting for forest animals is limited, poaching is punishable by law, rare and endangered animals and plants are listed in the Red Book of the Russian Federation and are under special protection of the state.

 U. Nature reserves have been created in the forest zone.
 You will learn about one of them by reading the presentation and the teacher’s story.

-In the south of the Moscow region, not far from the city of Serpukhov, there is the Prioksko-Terrasny State Natural Biosphere Reserve - a pearl of nature in the southern Moscow region.
-The reserve was established in June 1945 after the war.
+In the south of the Moscow region, near the city of Serpukhov, there is the Prioksko-Terrasny State Natural Biosphere Reserve - a pearl of nature in the southern Moscow region.
+The reserve was created in June 1945 after the war.
 Its area is 4945 hectares.
 Most of it is covered with forests.
-In 1979, the reserve received the status of a biosphere reserve.
-960 species of plants grow on the territory of the reserve, among them rare species listed in the Red Book of Russia.
-The pearl of the reserve is the areas of steppe vegetation surrounded by pine forests, located in the south of the reserve.
-This is a unique "Oka flora".
-Here you can see such rare plants for the Moscow region as pinnate feather grass, fescue, Bieberstein's tulip, Russian hazel grouse and other plants of the steppe zone.
+In 1979, the reserve received the status biosphere reserve.
+There are 960 plant species growing on the territory of the reserve, including rare ones listed in the Red Book of Russia.
+The pearl of the reserve are areas of steppe vegetation surrounded by pine forests located in the south of the reserve.
+This is a unique “Oka flora”.
+Here you can see such rare plants for the Moscow region as feather feather grass, fescue, Bieberstein tulip, Russian hazel grouse and other plants steppe zone.
 56 species of mammals live here.
-The inhabitants of the Russian Plain are wild boar, elk, badger, marten, weasel, hares: hare and hare.
-The wolf rarely comes.
-In recent years, lynx and otter have been encountered.
+The most common inhabitants of the Russian Plain are wild boar, elk, badger, marten, weasel, and hares: hare and hare.
+Rarely does a wolf come in.
+IN last years there are lynx and otter.
 Roe deer and beaver have been restored.
 The bird fauna includes 140 species.
-Pied flycatchers, finches, robins, rattlesnakes, great tits are numerous in spring and summer.
-There is capercaillie, black grouse, hazel grouse.
-As well as the black kite, kestrel, hawks - goshawk and sparrowhawk, tawny owl, little owl.
-Among the insects are rare species of butterflies Mnemosyne, Swallowtail, Apollo, etc. In 1948, the Central Bison Nursery was organized in the reserve, which became the center for the restoration and breeding of bison in Russia.
+In spring and summer, pied flycatchers, finches, robins, warblers, and great tits are numerous.
+There are capercaillie, black grouse, hazel grouse.
+And also the black kite, kestrel, hawks - goshawk and sparrowhawk, tawny owl, little owl.
+Among the insects rare species butterflies Mnemosyne, swallowtail, Apollo, etc. In 1948, the Central Bison Nursery was organized in the reserve, which became the center for the restoration and breeding of bison in Russia.
 Animals are kept here in conditions close to natural.
-During the existence of the nursery, more than 600 purebred bison were born, 250 of them were settled in the forests of Russia, Ukraine, Belarus, Lithuania.
-Excursions are organized in the bison nursery.
+During the existence of the nursery, more than 600 purebred bison were born, 250 of them were resettled in the forests of Russia, Ukraine, Belarus, and Lithuania.
+Excursions are organized at the bison nursery.

 VI.
 Consolidation.